Sick of storing your food in single-use plastic baggies?

 Home Compostable?
 Yes

-With just the gentle touch of your hands, these non-toxic and plastic-free reusable wraps form to various food items, eliminating the need for tin foil or plastic.
+These plastic-free reusable wraps form to various food items, eliminating the need for tin aluminum foil or plastic.
 You can wrap anything from fruits and veggies to sandwiches and snacks, or use them to cover and store leftovers.

 But in addition to their standard wraps, they also have a collection of sandwich and snack bags, too!

-Crafted from GOTS certified organic cotton, each wrap is coated with a blend of beeswax, tree resin, and jojoba oil.
+Each wrap starts with GOTS certified organic cotton fabric, and then is coated with a blend of beeswax, tree resin, and jojoba oil.
 This combo not only helps your food stay fresh but also makes sure the wrap stays malleable and can be used repeatedly.
 They also have a vegan line of wraps, which uses candelilla wax, soy wax, and organic coconut oil instead of beeswax.

 To top it all off, Bee’s Wrap proudly holds a B Corp certification and is also a member of Green America and 1% For the Planet.